boxkite-ml/boxkite/docs/tutorials/kubeflow-mlflow.md

 (If you get a black screen on "Booting VM", please be patient - it's loading).

-TODO: on black screen, show position in queue.

 ## Start Kubeflow Notebook Server

 Click the "Kubeflow" button inside the test drive frame, and you should see a "CoreOS" login screen (this is the default Kubeflow "dex" login screen).
 You may want to arrange this tutorial window side by side with the Kubeflow one so that you can easily follow along.